Deckhand Jobs in USA with Visa Sponsorship

 Do deckhand positions qualify for H-1B visa sponsorship?

-Traditional deckhand roles rarely qualify for H-1B sponsorship as they don't typically require a bachelor's degree.
+Traditional deckhand roles rarely qualify for H-1B visa sponsorship as they don't typically require a bachelor's degree.
 However, specialized deckhand positions on research vessels, offshore platforms, or technical maritime operations that require specific certifications and specialized knowledge may qualify for H-1B if they meet specialty occupation requirements.

 What degree do I need for H-1B sponsorship as a deckhand?